-"dates" (B7:B106) to check if the transaction took place between January 1st and December 31st on the year.
+"dates" (B7:B106) to check if the transaction took place between the two dates composing our interval: January 1st and December 31st of the selected year.

-The two conditions are created using the DATE function:
+The two conditions needed for our Excel SUMIFS between dates formula are created using the DATE function:

 ">="&DATE(C2,1,1) – checks if the date of the transaction is higher than or equal to 01/01/2017 (year is defined by cell C2)